-This course will provide students with pertinent business knowledge related to their field.
+This course will provide students with pertinent career tracts and business knowledge related to their field.
 Students will learn about business and financial management, professionalism, ethics, standards of practice and goal setting.
-The different foundations of successful businesses will be identified, as will various marketing tools, such as flyers and business cards.
+The different foundations of successful businesses will be identified.
 The rules and regulations about California Massage Therapy Council (CAMTC) certification will also be examined.
-Finally, students will prepare for the MBLEx by reviewing the eight content areas, which include anatomy and physiology; kinesiology; pathology, contraindications, areas of caution, special populations; benefits and physiological effects of techniques that manipulate soft tissue; client assessment, treatment planning; overview massage and of modalities/culture/history; ethics, boundaries, laws, regulations; and guidelines for professional practice.
+Students will learn test taking strategies and practice simulated state certification exams.
+Students will also be able to identify, palpate and massage muscles of the posterior neck, upper and lower back.